Special Events Program Coverage Receipt

 - Requests from fairs for refunds on cancelled events will be refunded only if requested in writing on fair letterhead.

-- If a processing fee is charged to the vendor by the fair for participating in this program, said fee must be disclosed as a separate charge.
+- If a processing fee is charged to the vendor by the fair for participating in this program, the fee must be disclosed as a separate charge.
 This procedure is discouraged, as it tends to make our rates non-competitive.